htcondor/htcondor/docs/version-history/development-release-series-89.rst

   directory for the bind mount does not exist on the host machine :ticket:`7807`

+- Singularity jobs now ignore bind mount directories if the target directory for the bind mount does not exist in the image and SINGULARITY_IGNORE_MISSING_BIND_TARGET is set to true (default is false).
+  :ticket:`7846`

 Bugs Fixed:

 -  ``condor_annex -check-setup`` now respects the configuration setting